parse-community/docs/_includes/rest/roles.md

 print result
 </code></pre>

-## Security
+## Security with Role

 When you access Parse via the REST API key, access can be restricted by ACL just like in the iOS and Android SDKs.
 You can still read and modify ACLs via the REST API, just by accessing the `"ACL"` key of an object.
-In addition to per-user permissions [as described above](#users-security), you can also specify role-level permissions to your Parse objects.
+In addition to per-user permissions [as described above](#access-control-lists), you can also specify role-level permissions to your Parse objects.
 Instead of specifying an `objectId` as the key for a permission object as you do for users, you can instead specify a role's name with a `"role:"` prefix as the key for a permission object.
 You can use role-level permissions alongside user-level permissions to provide fine-grained control over user access.

 For example, to restrict an object to be readable by anyone in the "Members" role and writable by its creator and anyone in the "Moderators" role, you would specify an ACL like this: